tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 memowave, who also participated in [+TEK&#x0027;s FM arrangement compilation](http://plustek.bandcamp.com/track/xepheria), will make an emergency visit to Japan from Spain as konamiscc!

-This time, he will be DJing and singing mainly European demoscene songs, so please look forward to it...!
+This time, he will be DJing and singing mainly European demoscene songs, so please look forward to it…!

 [SoundCloud](https://soundcloud.com/memowave)
 [YouTube](https://www.youtube.com/@Jankock767)